nashville-software-school/bangazon-inc/book-1-orientation/chapters/CSHARP_INTRO.md

 # Hello, C#

-## Getting Started Guide

-Please read and complete the steps in the official [Get Started with C# and Visual Studio Code](https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code) guide.

 ## Your first console application

 Let's begin with your first C# console application _(also known as a "command line interface" application or "cli" app)_.